argfiz/argfiz/README.md

 # 👋 Hello!
 I'm Franco Zoqui
+I walk my path in web development with enthusiasm and dedication.
+My passion for self-improvement and my commitment to constant growth make me a motivated candidate willing to face new challenges.

 ## 📚 Full Stack Web Developer
 I can work on Frontend and Backend, but I'm more enjoy working with the backend because I want to provide the highest possible performance applying modern technique